Several state lawmakers joined, observed US Capitol turmoil

 Republican state Reps.
 David Eastman of Alaska and Justin Hill of Missouri both said they went to Washington to object to the Electoral College votes of several states confirming Biden’s election, but didn’t participate in the demonstrations.

-Hill described a rally held by Trump, who urged supporters to march to the Capitol, as “very peaceful.”
+Hill described the Trump rally as “very peaceful.”

 “But what I saw at the Capitol was not the same people,” he said.
 “I wasn’t there rallying troops to overthrow the government.”